Table of Contents

 - Congrats!
 A Slack sandbox account is set up.
 You can now add the customer Slack app to this tenant.

 Step 2.
-Deploy Customer Slack App to Sandbox
+Deploy Customer-facing Slack App to Sandbox

-Now that we've set up a Slack sandbox environment, we can deploy our Custom Teams app to the environment.
+Now that we've set up a Slack sandbox environment, we can deploy our custom-built customer-facing Slack app to that environment.

 - Navigate to the Thread Admin Panel -> Clients.